ISP2020/git-commands-kidstylex/basics.md

     ```
 3. There are 2 ways to create a local Git repository.
 What are they?
+    - describe first way (one sentence)

-    - clone an existing Git repository from elsewhere.
+        clone an existing Git repository from elsewhere.

+    - describe second way

-    - create a local directory that you want to version control and turn it into a Git repository.
+        create a local directory that you want to version control and turn it into a Git repository.

 4. Suppose you create a git repository in a directory (folder) named "/project1".
 Where does git put the repository files for this project?
 Write the path to git's files.